Giant Food

 Environmental Notes

-• Disease transfer between farmed and wild prawns is a concern but infrequent water exchange on whiteleg shrimp farms moderates the risk.
+• Disease transfer between farmed and wild prawns is a concern.
 Whiteleg shrimp are not native to Indonesia and there is potential for ecological impacts from escapes.

-• Pollution from nutrients and organic matter, as well as chemical inputs, may affect local water quality.
-Impacts of individual farms are likely to be small but cumulative impacts may occur.
+• Pollution from nutrients and organic matter, as well as chemical inputs, may affect local water quality and cumulative impacts across a region may occur.

 General Notes